Nursing Homes

 Frequently Asked Questions

-What is the average cost of nursing home care in Hawaii?
+What is the average cost of a private nursing home room in Hawaii?

-Are there financial assistance programs for nursing home care in Hawaii?
+Can veterans receive assistance for nursing home care in Hawaii?

 Sources